8kdesign/Android-Dev-Assistant/README.md

 <img width="233" height="172" alt="image" src="https://github.com/user-attachments/assets/a5ca6f29-f4a9-494f-9759-4d07f474a38a" />
 </p>

 On the main panel, you will find tools for interacting with your device via ADB.
-If you have multiple devices connected, you can tap on the device name on top to open the menu to select your device.
+If you have multiple devices connected, tap on the device name at the top to open the menu to select your device.

 <p align="center">
 <img width="640" height="200" alt="image" src="https://github.com/user-attachments/assets/e7dd448a-2e86-4ee1-a1a0-b20fa6964b77" />